-Bylaw 1a) In the case that the appeal does not emanate from the accused person, the disciplinary appeal body informs him /her immediately and indicates the deadline for submitting his/her observations.
+Byelaw 1 a: In the case that the appeal does not emanate from the accused person, the disciplinary appeal body informs him /her immediately and indicates the deadline for submitting his/her observations.
 The IJF Executive Committee, if it does not agree with the decision, has the right to appeal.

-Article 2 Composition
+■ Article 2 Composition

-The IJF Disciplinary Commission is comprised of five members.
-The IJF President proposes five names from the list of judges (art 30.2 of the IJF Statutes) to the IJF EC for approval.
-The names of the President and the Vice-President for each session, proposed by the IJF President must also be approved by the EC.
+The IJF Disciplinary Commission is comprised of three to five members, including a session Chair and Vice Chair; at least one of the members must have legal expertise.
+The IJF President shall designate for each session proposes three (3) to five (5) members from a list of judges proposed by the Member Federations and approved by the IJF Executive Committee.

 The Commission can validly debate while at least 3 members are present.

-The members of the Disciplinary Commission cannot be members of the IJF Executive Committee.
+The members of the Disciplinary Commission must be independent and cannot be members of the IJF Executive Committee.
 The members cannot be indemnified or paid by the IJF, but their expenses will be reimbursed in accordance with financial regulation.

-Byelaw 2a) In the case of the absence or definitive exclusion of the President of the IJF Disciplinary Commission of First Instance, the presidency is assumed by the Vice-President or, in his absence, by its oldest member.
+Byelaw 2-a: In the case of the absence or definitive exclusion of the President of the IJF Disciplinary Commission of First Instance, the presidency is assumed by the Vice-President or, in his absence, by its oldest member.
 In the case of the definitive exclusion of a member of the list, a new member is appointed under the same conditions as his (her) predecessor for the remaining period of the mandate.

-Article 3 Admissibility of complaints and initiation of the procedure The IJF members can ask the IJF Executive Committee to make use of the IJF Disciplinary bodies for any fact or incident that occurs during the judo activities of the National Federations or the Continental Unions.
+■ Article 3 Admissibility of complaints and initiation of the procedure The IJF members can ask the IJF Executive Committee to make use of the IJF Disciplinary bodies for any fact or incident that occurs during the judo activities of the national federations or the continental unions.
 Only the IJF Executive committee, represented by the IJF President, can decide on the initiation of the disciplinary procedure.